My daughter just wants to dance. So what’s stopping her?

 So for now I can only say to my daughter and every other baby, child and young person: keep on dancing.

 Tony Reekie has worked in the children and young people’s performing arts sector for 27 years.
-He is currently Creative Producer of Lyra, based in Craigmillar, Edinburgh.
+He is currently Creative Producer of Lyra (click to visit), based in Craigmillar, Edinburgh.
 He is also International Director of ASK (Art Space for Kids) in Shanghai, China, Associate Director of the Spark Festival, Leicester, and guest Director of the 2019 Take Off Festival in Durham.
 He was the Director of the Edinburgh International Children’s Festival from 1994-2014.